i-am-bee/bee-api/README.md

 pnpm install
 ```

-- Run the database seeder:
+- When running for the first time seed the database:

 ```
 pnpm mikro-orm seeder:run